nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile** 🧑:

-There is no platform for students of Computing to easily identify people of similar interest and skills to aid them in their study and career.
+There is no platform for students of NUS to easily identify people of similar interest and skills to aid them in their study and career.
 The product aims to help students organize and easily identify potential study/project/career partners that they have encountered over the course of their study and provide necessary contact information for networking opportunities.